ndorfin/pttrnr/readme.md

 This repo is a documentation, testing, and development platform for your project's front-end assets.
 These assets are typically stored in a separate repo, and symlinked to this repo so they can be 'dogfooded'.

+There are two distinct sets of assets used within this pattern library:

+1. those used explicitly for rendering this pattern library, and its layout.
+1. those used to render examples of each pattern in its intended way.
+These examples are sandboxed in `<iframe>`s.

 ## Dependencies

 - Node.js (v16.10+)